-While not an illness, anxiety is a common issue that affects millions of people around the world but essential oils have become increasingly popular for their capabilities to alleviate anxiety.
+While not an illness, anxiety is a common issue that affects millions of people around the world but the best essential oils for anxiety have become increasingly popular for their capabilities to alleviate anxiety, stress, depression and other related issues.
 Anxiety can be multi-faceted and with the help of the complex and rich aromas, relief can decrease attributes of anxiety as well as lift the weight of apprehensions.

 What Exactly Is Anxiety?

 Anxiety is defined as a feeling of worry, nervousness, or unease, typically about an imminent event or something with an uncertain outcome.
 While most people have experienced nervousness or anxiousness at least once in their lives, for many people anxiety becomes a powerful force that affects their daily life to a very high degree.
 When your general anxiety begins to control pieces of your life, you might have developed an anxiety disorder.
 Panic attacks and intense social phobias are prime examples that could mean you might be experiencing an anxiety disorder.

 While you should consult a medical professional for serious anxiety disorders, essential oils have been found to be an effective low-impact way to help calm anxiety and bring a sense of wellbeing.
 If you are experiencing any of the following symptoms then you might want to consider using essential oils to help ease your anxiety:

 - Irrational phobias

 - Constant muscle tension